 One of the must do things, I mean, absolutely must do “you’d be crazy not to do this!” things is to of course brave the crowds and explore Times Square and the surrounding areas.
 Especially in the summer when you have tons of visitors to deal with, Times Square can be a bit overwhelming.
+It’s pretty easy to get to if you have a map though.
 Tons of people, lots of flashing lights (day and night), taxis, bustling New Yorkers cutting through the crowd.
 It’s all worth it.
 Times Square is a fun place to eat, shop and socialize.
 While you’re in Times Square, why not take in a Broadway play?
 You may feel like you don’t have the money to afford seeing a show, especially if you’re traveling with a group of people.
 That’s where TKTS comes in hand.
 Dab smack in the middle of Times Square, the sort of iconic read TKTS booth is your savior if you’re looking to take in a Broadway show of any kind.
 TKTS sells discounted tickets to both on- and off -Broadway plays.
 For example, one day I decided I wanted to see That’s So Raven‘s … I mean, Raven-Symoné’s current project Sister Act.
 Yes, there’s a Broadway play based on Whoopi Goldberg’s popular nun-centric comedy musical franchise.
 Anyway, I purchased by ticket to the show through TKTS and saved 50%.
 On the weekend I wanted to take in a matinee and settled on Rock of Ages.
 I purchased that ticket with a 40% discount.
 I was able to go to NYC and see two real Broadway plays for a reasonable price.
 Each ticket was under $100, people.
 Go have your real NYC experience and see what discounts TKTS has to offer.

 I have a bit of a confession that I know will make many gasp and shake their fists at me in anger … I never made it to Central Park.
 I know, slap my hand, wag a finger at me.
 I just never had the time and am rather bad with directions.
 Which brings me to my next recommendation: visit Battery Park.
 I had a friend recommend it and I forgot about it but then one day as I explored the city (aka, got lost) I stumbled upon Bryant Park and enjoyed it a bit.
 While there’s a lot going on, stepping into the park is much like stepping out of the busy city life for a bit.
 There’s tons of places to simply sit and talk, to relax, watch a performance on the stage (dancers were performing while I visited) and they have movies in the park at night sometimes.
 Another must-see park is Battery Park in Manhattan.
 A bit busier and bustling with foot traffic, Battery Park is in the middle of much to see and do.
 If you’re into people watching, this park will give you that and more.